Skip to main content

 Debugging Steps for Client Inversion

-1. Isolate the Inversion Layer: Use browser dev tools to inspect the computed styles.
-If Gmail applies filter: invert(1) hue-rotate(180deg), your inline colors will be mathematically inverted.
+1. Isolate the Inversion Layer: Use browser dev tools to inspect the computed styles of a rendered email (view-source from the client or export to .eml).
+If Gmail applies its own color adjustments, your inline colors will be transformed.

 2. Verify <style> Stripping: Send a test email with a <style> block containing a unique class.
 If the class is absent in the DOM, the client stripped it.
 Move critical rules inline.

 3. Check Asset Transparency: Transparent PNGs/SVGs will invert with the background.
-Wrap them in a <div> with an explicit background-color: #ffffff; and border-radius to mask inversion.
+Wrap them in a <table> cell with an explicit background-color: #ffffff; to mask inversion.
+The most common casualty here is a dark brand mark on a light header; the step-by-step remedy lives in fixing dark mode logo inversion in Outlook, which pairs an opaque cell with a swapped light-on-dark asset.

 2. Production CSS Architecture & Token Mapping

 A scalable dark mode implementation requires a design token system mapped to explicit light/dark pairs.
-Hardcoded hex values should be avoided in favor of CSS custom properties (for web preview) and compiled inline fallbacks for email.
+Hardcoded hex values should be avoided in favor of CSS custom properties (for web preview) and compiled inline fallbacks for email clients.

 Base HTML & Meta Configuration